 I first met Benjamin Ingber on Facebook when I became a member of “CNY Bloggers” – a group of local online writers who share ideas, posts and meet up info for get-togethers outside of the cyber-sphere.
 Ingber created UrbanGeekCNY.com about a year and a half ago as a way to talk about something he has a real passion for in the public forum – technology.

-A few things going on in tech
+A few things going on here and there in tech.

 A few things going on in tech.

 Guess What Day It Is?
 And the newest Google employee is – a camel.

 Joe Cunningham rounds up his own ‘Best of’ Syracuse Tech